Centers of Gravity Calculator

 • Press Calculate to run the greenfield Center of Gravity analysis.
 That's it!

-• Main output - including Center of Gravity locations - is found in section Output - Reports.
+• Main output - including Center of Gravity locations - is found in report section Output - Reports.
 All reports can easily be copied into Excel.

 • Always validate your input data!
 For example, check the (demand) map.
 Does it show large unknown customers?
 Does it show gaps where you expected to see customers?
 In general, check outliers, such as an extremely small or extremely large demand quantity.
 If your input data is invalid, then outcomes of the Center of Gravity analysis are (potentially) invalid as well.